flare-foundation/docs/docs/tech/governance.md

 #### The Vote Count Block

-Since the amount of `$WSGB` an account holds varies over time, a snapshot of all accounts is taken before each voting starts.
+Since the amount of `$WSGB` an account holds varies over time, a snapshot of all accounts is taken before each voting period starts.
-The amount of `$WSGB` held by an account at the snapshot then dictates the number of votes available later on.
+The amount of `$WSGB` held by an account at the snapshot then dictates the number of votes available later.

 The block at which the snapshot is taken is called the **vote count block**.

 To encourage users to use their tokens and keep them in the network, instead of just acquiring them for voting and then disposing of them, the vote count block is randomly selected.
-The next section details when this happens, exactly.
+The next section details when this happens.

 #### Voting Process